pranavbidve/Bedtime-Story-Generator/README.md

 - Use story arcs to tell better stories
 - Allow the user to provide feedback or request changes
 - Categorize the request and use a tailored generation strategy for each category

----

-## How will I be evaluated
-Good question.
-We want to know the following:
-- The efficacy of the system you design to create a good story
-- Are you comfortable using and writing a python script
-- What kinds of prompting strategies and agent design strategies do you use
-- Are the stories your tool creates good?
-- Can you understand and deconstruct a problem
-- Can you operate in an open-ended environment
-- Can you surprise us

----

-## Other FAQs
-- How long should I spend on this?
-No more than 2-3 hours
-- Can I change what the input is?
-Sure
-- How long should the story be?
-You decide